felipenlunkes/felipenlunkes/README.md

 ## About me 💁

-My name is Felipe Lunkes (he/him) and I am a brazilian biologist and developer.
-My interests include operating systems design and implementation, but also bioinformatics, biochemistry and molecular biology.
+My name is Felipe Lunkes (he/him) and I am a Brazilian developer and biologist.
+My history in programming and development begins at the age of 2, when I became interested in computers, and later, at 15, the interest was reinforced by starting a technical course in computing.
+Since then, I started to have contact and learn a series of programming languages, either with the technical course or in a self-taught way.
+So far, I have experience in Pascal, C, Java, x86 Assembly, and Visual Basic, as well as shell scripting.
+Also, I'm studying Python, HTML/CSS, JavaScript and more about Java, looking for what I need for mobile development.
+I am also interested in bioinformatics and biochemistry, as well as developing tools that can be used in these areas.

 <!--
 - 📫 How to reach me: [@felipeldev on Twitter](https://twitter.com/felipeldev), [@dev_lipe on Instagram](https://instagram.com/dev_lipe) or felipemiguel_nery@hotmail.com